-Sterilization Consent Form
+Consent for Sterilization Form

-A member must give voluntary written consent on the federally required Sterilization Informed Consent form.
+A member must give voluntary written consent on the federally required Consent for Sterilization form.
 Sterilization coverage requires accurate and thorough completion of the consent form.
 The physician is responsible for obtaining consent.
 Any corrections to the form must be signed and dated by the physician and/or recipient, as appropriate.